Non-testability of instrument validity under continuous endogenous variables: Discussion

+The verification of Pearl's conjecture is a seemingly counterintuitive result given the positive testability results derived in \citet*{pearl1995testability}, \citet*{manski2003partial}, \citet*{kitagawa2015test}, and \citet*{kedagni2018sharp}, among others.
+The intuition for the correctness of Pearl's conjecture lies in the complexity of the admissible models in the continuous case compared to the discrete case. \citet*{pearl1995testability} already gave an intuitive explanation for why the conjecture should be true, and we can now complement this intuition from a more rigorous perspective.

+All tests of instrument validity use the idea that if model \eqref{mainmodel} is correct and $Z\independent U$, then a change in $Z$ should not change the outcome $Y$ too drastically without changing $X$, as the latter mediates the influence of $Z$ on $Y$.
+As noted already by Pearl, this idea is related to Bell's inequality from quantum physics (\citeauthor{bell2004speakable} \citeyear{bell2004speakable}, \citeauthor{clauser1969proposed} \citeyear{clauser1969proposed}): in both settings the inequalities derive restrictions on the observable data-generating process $P_{Y,X|Z}$ which cannot be replicated by a model with a latent variable capturing the unobservable heterogeneity $U$ of the system.

-To see in this respect why the exclusion restriction can be testable when $X$ is discrete, consider the following simple setting.
-Let $X$ and $Z$ each take three values, $x_1$, $x_2$, and $x_3$ as well as $z_1$, $z_2$, $z_3$, and let $U$ be uniformly distributed on the unit interval.
-Moreover, assume that $P_{X|Z=z_1}(x_1)+P_{X|Z=z_2}(x_1)>1$.
-In this case, the function constructed in the proof for the first stage, $g(z,u)$, cannot exist.
-In fact, no matter how we partition the unit interval for $U$, the fact that $P_{X|Z=z_1}(x_1)+P_{X|Z=z_2}(x_1)>1$ always implies that there is some Borel set $A_{u}\subset[0,1]$ of measure which gets mapped to $x_1$ for $z_1$ and $z_2$, no matter the form of the measure-preserving map $g(z,u)$, implying that the production function $g(z,u)$ cannot be invertible in $z$.
+For instance, consider the simple setting from the remark in \citet*{pearl1995testability}, where $X$ and $Z$ each take three values, $x_1$, $x_2$, and $x_3$ as well as $z_1$, $z_2$, $z_3$, and let $U$ be uniformly distributed on the unit interval.
+Moreover, assume that In this case, the function $g(z,u)$ constructed for the first stage in the proof of Theorem \ref{pearlsconjecture} cannot exist.
+No matter how we partition the unit interval for $U$, the fact that $P_{X|Z=z_1}(x_1)+P_{X|Z=z_2}(x_1)>1$ always implies that there is some Borel set $A_{u}\subset[0,1]$ of probability which gets mapped to $x_1$ for both $z_1$ and $z_2$, because $g(z,\cdot)$ preserves measure by construction.
+In the continuous setting, this example cannot hold because every Borel set of positive probability contains a continuum of points by definition, so that there is never a single point $x_1$ satisfying the above property.

-Taking the step from the proof of Pearl's conjecture to non-testability of the validity of the instrument in a statistical sense is now straightforward. \begin{corollary}[Non-testability] Under the conditions of Pearl's conjecture every test $\phi: (Y,X,Z) \mapsto [0,1]$ of the independence restriction in model \eqref{mainmodel} has its power bounded above by its size when $P_{X|Z=z}$ is non-atomic for almost every $z\in\mathcal{Z}$.
-This not only holds in finite samples, but also in the population. \end{corollary} A test whose power is bounded above by its size is trivial in the sense that it cannot distinguish between a distribution generated by the null-hypothesis or the alternative.
-The proof of Pearl's conjecture implies that there are no nontrivial (randomized) tests for the independence restriction in model \eqref{mainmodel} without making assumptions on $g$ and $h$ when the treatment is continuously distributed.
-This even holds if we had access to an infinite amount of data, making the proof of Pearl's conjecture an identification result.